-Hilary Mantel is an award-winning British author of whom I only have a passing acquaintance.
+Hilary Mantel is an award-winning British author with whom I only have a passing acquaintance.
 I read her last novel, Beyond Black, in early 2006 and very much enjoyed its dark inventiveness, especially her quirky characters and the descriptions of a rather dull and dreary suburban England populated by ghosts.

 Giving up the Ghost is her much-lauded memoir, released in 2004 to critical acclaim, and how, having read it, I can see many aspects of her character in Beyond Black‘s narrator, Alison Hart, an overweight psychic.
 Mantel never goes into specifics, but it’s clear that she has some psychic tendencies, too.
-On the first page of her memoir she claims to have seen her step-father’s ghost.
+On the first page of her memoir, she claims to have seen her stepfather’s ghost.
 “I am not perturbed,” she writes.
 “I am used to ‘seeing’ things that aren’t there.”

 The book is peppered with other unusual claims, including her sighting of an undefined “creature” in the back garden when she was seven that “has wrapped a strangling hand around my life, and I don’t know how, or what it was”.

 There are large gaps in her life’s account, and the narrative, while largely chronological, does jump around a bit.
 “But in this book I didn’t aim to tell the story of my life,” she writes in the afterword, “just the story of two aspects of it, my childhood and my own childlessness.
 It was never meant to be the whole story.
 Stories are never whole.”

 A tale of two halves